isabella232/partner-center-pr.pt-pt/partner-center/announcements/2020-december.md

 ______________

-## <a name="an-update-of-the-us-microsoft-365-business-voice-with-calling-plan-offer-is-coming-soon"></a><a name="2"></a>Uma atualização da oferta de Business Voice 365 da Microsoft 365 com o Plano de Chamada dos EUA está para breve
+## <a name="an-update-of-the-us-microsoft-365-business-voice-with-calling-plan-offer-is-coming-soon"></a><a name="2"></a>Uma atualização da oferta de Microsoft 365 Voz Para Empresas dos EUA com a oferta do Plano de Chamada está para breve

 ### <a name="categories"></a>Categorias